- Find a Trail

 The Industrial Track Greenway Trail follows an abandoned rail corridor and will eventually link New Castle with the Wilmington waterfront.
-Already the trail spans nearly 4 miles in two disconnected segments between the Christina River and a point just north of the Delaware River.
+Already the trail spans nearly 4 miles between the Christina River and a point just north of the Delaware River.

 The northern segment begins at the Christina River just north of Interstate 495 and heads south toward the Delaware Turnpike/I-295.
 On the other side of the turnpike, the trail picks up again and makes its way through an interesting mix of urban landscapes and natural areas toward downtown New Castle.

 Parking for the Industrial Track Greenway Trail is available off Delaware Boulevard/State Route 273 at 10th Street by the New Castle School.

 Ran the trail from the parking area off of Boulden Blvd to the Christina river bridge.
 The trail is fully open and paved all the way to the river.
 However, the lights in the tunnels under the highway weren't working which was a little disconcerting.
 The Christina river bridge appears to be "kind of open" with an open gate but construction equipment still around some work still to be completed.
 Beyond the Christina river I was told that the trail continues for another half mile or so before being fully blocked by construction.
 Apparently at some future date it'll connect all the way to the Wilmington train station.